 One of the best ways to enjoy the Rhine Valley is a cruise along the river.
 This is a great way to enjoy the stunning landscape, with its pretty villages, steep hills, vineyards and romantic castles.

-This two-and-a-half-hour cruise from Boppard takes you through some of the most spectacular Rhine scenery.
+This two-and-a-half-hour cruise from Boppard to the famous Loreley rock takes you past some of most spectacular Rhine scenery.
 You travel as far south as the famous Loreley rock just south of St Goarshausen, and see several Rhine castles, including the picturesque Burg Katz, imposing Burg Rheinfels and Burg Maus, a rival owned by the Electors of Trier.

 Where Is Boppard Germany